mt-xing/kaxing/README.md

 Run `npm run server-build` and `npm run client-build` to build the output bundles for the server and client, respectively.

-The equation editor is a separate project, inside the `client/editor` directory.
-This is a React app running on Vue, requiring a separate `npm ci` from inside the folder to install dependencies.
+The question editor is a separate project, inside the `client/editor` directory.
+This is a React app running on Vite, requiring a separate `npm ci` from inside the folder to install dependencies.
 Then, `npm run dev` to start the dev server. `npm run build` builds the final editor.